zhetai/motia/README.md

 #### Key Subdirectories:

 - **`workflows`**: Contains example workflows demonstrating how to use the Motia.js framework.
-  - **`policy-approval`**: A workflow for automating document approval based on policy rules.
-This includes components, scheduling, and logging mechanisms.
-  - **`example-docs`**: Sample documents for testing workflows.
 - **`traffic`**: HTTP traffic definitions used by `MotiaServer`.
 - **`components`**: Modular pieces of workflows, each reacting to specific events.
 - **`test-*` Scripts**: Scripts to validate external integrations, such as Google Drive and OpenAI connections.